alexyakunin/BoardGames/README.md

   participate in, browse open games created by other users and join them
 - Game chat, which supports mentions.
-In reality, there is a message parser and modular renderer, that currently supports user and game mentions.
+In reality, there is an extendable message parser and modular renderer, that currently supports user and game mentions.
 - User online/offline status tracking.
 Notice that every user badge displays it.
 - User profile page, where you can edit your user name, add